nj-vs-vh/gssi-le-6-mc-techniques/README.md

 ### Ex.
 2.2: Inversion and rejection

 In principle, the result could depend on compiler optimizations.
 In Rust, optimizations are controlled by `--release` flag.
-Both with and without this flag the analytic method works faster, at least on my machine, but optimization makes the lead more pronounced:
+Both with and without this flag, the analytic method works faster, but optimization makes its lead much more pronounced:

 |                             	| Analytic 	| Rejection 	|
 |-----------------------------	|----------	|-----------	|